project WORLDVIEW worldview themes copyright 2013 Home

 WV Theme #29A: The Self-Restrained Person

-WV Theme #29B: The Threatening Person
+WV Theme #29B: The Threatening, Violent Person

 --Alternate Concise Characterization with Wikipedia Entries